 Adelard has experience in working in the area of assuring autonomous systems and systems with AI/ML* components.

-To discuss on how we may be able to help, please contact us.
+To discuss how we may be able to help, please contact us.

 *AI relates to machines or computer systems with at least near human general intelligence able to autonomously take actions and decisions without human interaction.
 ML is a particular type of autonomous algorithm that allows machines to learn a particular desired behaviour without explicitly being programmed to do it.